 Detailed organization is how I survived my first month as a business owner.
 I utilized spreadsheets to keep track of my resources, time, and money.
 If it wasn’t for this strict method of documenting every sale and pattern (with the help of Evernote) I wouldn’t have been able to make or save any money that the first month—or ever!
 As a new entrepreneur, you must be willing to put in the extra effort when it comes to your company’s documentation OR ELSE face consequences like legal trouble or bankruptcy.

-Prioritizing my production was essential once I started receiving orders.
+Prioritizing my production was essential once I started receiving orders for successful selling on Etsy.
 Since I also had another job, I needed to be strategic about when I worked on each project.
-By taking into account the order in which I received requests and how long each piece took to make, I could better manage my time and ensure that all commitments were met – both personal and professional.
+By taking into account the order in which I received requests and how long each piece took to make, I could better manage my time and ensure that all commitments were met – both personal and

 Keep it creative